StevenBlack/vocab/million-dollar-words.md

 ### jerry-built
 Held together with toothpicks and glue; shoddily built or slapped together.
 Very similar to jury-rig, which implies something built hastily with whatever was at hand.
-"He jury-rigged a contraption to auto- matically rock the cradle, but since it was jerry-built, it collapsed."
+"He jury-rigged a contraption to automatically rock the cradle, but since it was jerry-built, it collapsed."

 ### jettison